cs-zyluo/CausalNet/README.md

 You can download CausalNet from
 <http://adapt.seiee.sjtu.edu.cn/causal/>

-If you have any questions, feel to contact me <jessherlock@sjtu.edu.cn> .
+If you have any questions, feel to contact me at <jessherlock@sjtu.edu.cn> .

 ## Publications